 Personalized product demonstrations are highly preferred in purchase decisions (Source: Gartner)

-Though these findings mostly pertain to B2B SaaS video marketing and purchase patterns of software users.
+Though these findings mostly pertain to B2B SaaS video marketing, we can safely extrapolate these findings to medical animation.

 For healthcare brands, product demonstration videos are vital for convincing potential buyers of the efficacy and safety of their medical products.